 Fix 5: Restart your explorer.exe process

-Explorer.exe manages the desktop, taskbar and other processes on your laptop, so if it’s not working properly, your screen goes black.
-In this case, you will need to restart the process to see if it solved the problem.
+Explorer.exe manages the desktop, taskbar, and other processes on your laptop, so if it’s not working properly, your screen goes black.
+In this case, you will need to restart the process to see if it solves the problem.

 1) On your keyboard, press the Ctrl + Shift + Esc keys at the same time to open Task Manager.

-2) Click the Details tab (or the Processes tab if you’re on Windows 7), then select explorer.exe and click End task.
+2) Click the Details tab, then right-click explorer.exe and select End task.

 3) Restart your computer and see if the black screen is gone now.